On a problem involving the squares of odd harmonic numbers: Introduction

 We write $O_{n} = 1 + \frac{1}{3} + \cdots + \frac{1}{2 n - 1}$ to denote the $n^{\text{th}}$ odd harmonic number, by analogy with the usual notation $H_{n} = 1 + \frac{1}{2} + \cdots + \frac{1}{n}$ for the $n^{\text{th}}$ entry in the classical sequence of harmonic numbers.
 In the recent article \cite{WangChu2022}, Wang and Chu left the problem of evaluating series of the form

 as an open problem, letting $\lambda \in \mathbb{N}$.
-Even for the base case such that $\lambda = 1$, evaluating the series in \eqref{mainproblem} seems to be quite difficult, and it appears that the coefficient-extraction methods of Wang and Chu \cite{WangChu2020,WangChu2022} do not apply to \eqref{mainproblem}.
-We offer explicit solutions to Wang and Chu's problem for the { cases whereby $\lambda \in \{ 1, 2, 3, 4 \}$}, using recent results from references as in \cite{Campbell2022,XuZhao2022}, and, { furthermore, our techniques, as in Section \ref{sectionnotConclusion}, allow us to express \eqref{mainproblem} as the sum of
+Even for the base case such that $\lambda = 1$, evaluating the series in \eqref{mainproblem} is quite difficult, and it appears that the coefficient-extraction methods employed by Chu et al.\ \cite{Chu2023,WangChu2020,WangChu2022} do not apply to \eqref{mainproblem}.
+We offer a complete solution to the problem of evaluating \eqref{mainproblem} for an arbitrary parameter $\lambda \in \mathbb{N}$.

-plus expressions that admit explicit finite sum evaluations for $\lambda \in \mathbb{N}$, thus providing a complete solution to Wang and Chu's open problem on \eqref{mainproblem}.} We also take care of two other open problems in \cite{WangChu2022}, namely, the evaluation of: